 Purpose

-The Illawarra and South Coast Central Service Office Incl.
-(ISCCSO) is committed to maintaining a safe, respectful and supporting environment for all individuals who interact with Alcoholics Anonymous services in our region.
+The Illawarra and South Coast Central Service Office Inc. (ISCCSO) is committed to maintaining a safe, respectful and supporting environment for all individuals who interact with Alcoholics Anonymous services in our region.

 This policy supports the safety and wellbeing of individuals who may be vulnerable, including newcomers to AA, people in early sobriety and minors who may attend meetings or events.